hlisdero/thesis/README.md

 ## Folder structure

+- `.vscode`: Configuration for building the project with the LaTeX Workshop extension.
 - `Bibliography/`: For BibTeX entries, organized by type of material.
-- `Chapters/`: One folder for each chapter.
 - `dot/`: Diagrams in DOT format.
 - `FrontMatter/`: Title page, abstract, acronym definitions, table of contents, list of figures, and list of listings.
+These are reused for the different versions.
 - `images/`: All images in PNG format, not in SVG.
+- `presentation_de`: A presentation of the Rust programming language and the thesis in German.
-- `proposal/`: Original thesis project proposal in Spanish.
-It is also a LaTeX sub-project.
+- `proposal_es/`: Original thesis project proposal in Spanish.
+It is an independent LaTeX sub-project.
 - `svg/`: SVG diagrams.
+- `thesis_en/`: English version of the thesis
+  - `Chapters/`: One folder for each chapter.
+- `thesis_es/`: Spanish version of the thesis.
+It was translated from the original English version.
+  - `Capitulos/`: One folder for each chapter.
+  - `raw/`: The original PDF text as translated by AI.

 ## Tools used